madhuribagal08/tic-tac-toe-html-css/README.md

 ## Technologies Used
 - HTML
 - CSS# tic-tac-toe-html-css
-Tic Tac Toe game built using HTML and CSS
+Tic Tac Toe game built using HTML,CSS And JAVASCRIPT